TNL-Project/TNL/CONTRIBUTING.md

-The continuous integration on Gitlab features a code linting job using [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) to help developers diagnosing and fixing common programming errors.
+The continuous integration on Gitlab features a code linting job using [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) to help developers diagnose and fix common programming errors.
 The configuration is provided in the [.clang-tidy](src/.clang-tidy) file.
 Various editors and IDEs provide [integrations](https://clang.llvm.org/extra/clang-tidy/Integrations.html) either directly for _clang-tidy_ or for [clangd](https://clangd.llvm.org/) (which integrates _clang-tidy_).
-This way you can get full linting directly in your editor without having to rely on the continuous integration.
+This way, you can get full linting directly in your editor without having to rely on the continuous integration.

 ## How to configure git